 Gary Rowett: Derby County appoint ex-Birmingham City boss as manager

-Gary Rowett has been appointed Derby County manager until the end of the 2018-19 season.
+Gary Rowett has been appointed as Derby County manager until the end of the 2018-19 season.

-Derby are 10th in the Championship and sacked Steve McClaren on Sunday, five months into his second spell in charge.
+Derby, 10th in the Championship, sacked Steve McClaren on Sunday, five months into his second spell in charge.

-Rowett is County's fifth manager in 13 months following Paul Clement, Darren Wassall, Nigel Pearson and McClaren.
+Rowett is the Rams' fifth manager in 13 months following Paul Clement, Darren Wassall, Nigel Pearson and McClaren.

-Rowett, who was sacked by Birmingham in December, made 120 outings for the Rams from 1995 to 1998 and said he has a "special bond" with the club.
+Rowett, who was sacked by Birmingham in December, made 120 outings for the Rams from 1995 to 1998, admitting that he has a "special bond" with the club.

-He added: "During that time, we tasted success when we were promoted to the Premiership (1995-96) and moved to Pride Park Stadium under [then-manager] Jim Smith.
+"During that time," he said, "we tasted success when we were promoted to the Premiership (1995-96) and moved to Pride Park under Jim Smith.

-"Living in the local area, I understand the expectation of the fan base and it goes without saying that Derby County has fantastic and committed supporters.
+"Living in the local area, I understand the expectation of the fan base and it goes without saying that Derby County have fantastic and committed supporters.

 "I have coached in the academy in the past so I know the values of the club and I am looking forward to sharing my experience and knowledge of the league with the staff and players."

 The ex-Burton Albion manager was also linked with the vacant Norwich job and also held talks with Rangers.